 What should happen now?

-This is, literally, a once-in-a-century opportunity to improve key animal cruelty legislation in Ontario.
-Improvements do not need to be restricted to the areas of the Act identified by the Judge as unconstitutional.
-Ms. Labchuk emphasized that any interested parties should not wait until official consultations begin, but should make their positions known pro-actively.
+This could be a once-in-a-century opportunity to improve key animal cruelty legislation in Ontario.
+Ms. Labchuk emphasized that any interested parties should make their positions known pro-actively.

 - Judge finds OSPCA enforcement powers to be unconstitutional : https://www.cbc.ca/news/canada/ottawa/animals-welfare-ospca-court-enforcement-1.4964605